audiovisual artist & filmmaker

 DESCRIPTION

-The research states that a general natural environment is not automatically a true restorative environment.
-According to the Attention Restoration Theory, genuine restoration occurs when the environment encourages mental exploration as well and offer fresh experiences beyond the familiar.
-Thus the images are chosen and framed in accordance with this theory combined with others around landscape preferences aesthetics.
+Restoration occurs when the environment encourages mental exploration and offers experiences beyond the familiar.
+The images are therefore selected and framed in accordance with this theory, combined with research on landscape aesthetics and preference.

-Framing nature as such a consumable entity, much like a vitamin supplement, fuels its increasing artificialization.
-With these hyper-realistic AI-generated landscapes the question arises: does it really matter whether the environment is real or an artificial imitation?
+With these hyper-realistic AI/CGI landscapes, the question arises: does it really matter whether the environment is real or an atificial imitation?

 ©2026 Florinda Ciucio